aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## D

+### Dapps

+- Decentralized applications (Dapps) are programs or digital applications that run on the Aptos blockchain autonomously.
+Smart contracts are commonly used in achieving this.

 ### devnet

 - The **devnet** is a publicly deployed instance of the Aptos network that runs using a set of validator test nodes.
 - The devnet is a demonstration of the Aptos network that is built for experimenting with new ideas
 - The devnet simulates a digital payment system and the coins on the devnet have _no real world value_.
+- Aptos devnet is the network by which developers are given the opportunity to test given protocols.
+It is similar to testnet as it operates independently of the mainnet.

 ## E